rdrrichards/QIQO.Core.Ng.Coverage/README.md

 You can change the `singleRun` in the *karma.conf.js* to false, if you want this to run and refresh as you make updates to code and unit tests.
 I ran into an issue where this when I tried all of this with the template after moving to Angular 5.0.0.
 With ng 5.0.0, a compile time warning is output, which is causing karma to recompile over and over, whether there are changes to code or not.
 I didn't have this issue with ng 4.x, which is the version the template is using out of the box.

-[QIQO.Core.Ng.Coverage](https://github.com/rdrrichards/QIQO.Core.Ng.Coverage) is where I have a project that I have added these changes for you to look at if you like.

 References:

 [Angular2SpaCodeCoverage](https://github.com/aspnet/JavaScriptServices/wiki/Angular2SpaCodeCoverage) from the [JavaScriptServices](https://github.com/aspnet/JavaScriptServices) wiki.